wkillerud/some-sass/docs/src/contributing/debugging-unit-tests.md

 ![](../images/debugging/debug-individual-test.gif)

-If you don't see any icons in the gutter it may be because the Vitest extension expects a different version of the `vistest` module.
+If you don't see any icons in the gutter it may be because the Vitest extension expects a different version of the `vitest` module.
 Try updating `vitest` in the repo and the Vitest extension, then restart VS Code.

 ## Test-driven development